mq1/rusty-wit-gui/README.md

 # 🦀 rusty-wit-gui

-🔧 A simple WBFS Tool using WIT
+🔧 A simple WBFS manager using WIT

 ⤵️ This program automatically downloads WIT from https://wit.wiimm.de/